These fascinating photographs were shared with me by Nikos Savvidis, who is restoring the frescoes in the monasteries of Mount Athos, Greece.

-If I had been so inclined I could have dined and drunk to my heart’s content at the 2 large ‘gasthaus’ in the middle of the forest.
+If I had been so inclined I could have dined and drunk to my heart’s content at the two large ‘gasthaus’ in the middle of the forest.

 I had departed at 9 am and finally arrived in Gaaden at 12 having taken a wrong turn early on it transpired, and and after adding 2.5hrs and 600 metres of very steep climb up and totter down.

 Carrying my hefty back pack like that used up most of the day’s energy.
 I managed a little further after a 20 minute lunch break, but on getting lost again my spirits plumetted.

 Once more in a forest without the requisite arrows, I sought advice from walkers with a big bag.
 They were mushroom hunters returning to their car with a grand haul, all smiles.
 Luckily for me they offered me a lift to the next village and I gratefully accepted as I was at the end of myself.

 We passed the famous Heiligenkreuz Monastery and I asked to be put down there.
 As I entered for a look I wondered if they might allow pilgrims to stay, and once again I was lucky.

 I rested in the sun beside the trickling fountain until 5.30, then attended both 6pm vespers and 7.50pm ‘komplet’ or compline.
 Traditionally the same three psalms are prayed each night: 4, 90 and 133.
 They contain clear references to the night, going to rest, dwelling in the shelter of the Most High, protection of the angels, etc., and so are perfect for the end of the day.